-4. Conflicts of Interest
+7. Conflicts of Interest

-A "conflict of interest" occurs when an individual's personal interest may interfere in any way with the performance of his or her duties or the best interests of ICLD.
+We respect the rights of our employees to manage their personal affairs and investments and do not wish to impinge on their personal lives.
+At the same time, employees should avoid conflicts of interest that occur when their personal interests may interfere in any way with the performance of their duties or the best interests of the Company.
 A conflicting personal interest could result from an expectation of personal gain now or in the future or from a need to satisfy a prior or concurrent personal obligation.
-We expect our employees to be free from influences that conflict with the best interests of ICLD or might deprive ICLD of their undivided loyalty in business dealings.
+We expect our employees to be free from influences that conflict with the best interests of the Company or might deprive the Company of their undivided loyalty in business dealings.
 Even the appearance of a conflict of interest where none actually exists can be damaging and should be avoided.
 Whether or not a conflict of interest exists or will exist can be unclear.
 Conflicts of interest are prohibited unless specifically authorized as described below.

-If you have any questions about a potential conflict or if you become aware of an actual or potential conflict and you are not an officer or director of ICLD, you should discuss the matter with your supervisor or the Compliance Officer (as further described in Section 13).
-Supervisors may not authorize conflict of interest matters without first seeking the approval of the Compliance Officer and filing with the Compliance Officer a written description of the authorized activity.
+If you have any questions about a potential conflict or if you become aware of an actual or potential conflict, and you are not an officer or director of the Company, you should discuss the matter with your supervisor or the Compliance Officer (as further described in Section 16).
+Supervisors may not authorize conflict of interest matters or make determinations as to whether a problematic conflict of interest exists without first seeking the approval of the Compliance Officer and providing the Compliance Officer with a written description of the activity.
 If the supervisor is involved in the potential or actual conflict, you should discuss the matter directly with the Compliance Officer.
-Officers and directors may seek authorization from the Nominating and Corporate Governance Committee of the Board.
+Officers and directors may seek authorizations and determinations from the Audit Committee of the Board of Directors (the "Audit Committee").
 Factors that may be considered in evaluating a potential conflict of interest are, among others: